Paul Resnick, Founder

-Paul Resnick, Michael D. Cohen Collegiate Professor of Information at the University of Michigan School of Information, chairs the Center for Social Media Responsibility.
+Paul Resnick, Michael D Cohen Collegiate Professor of Information at the University of Michigan School of Information, founded the Center for Social Media Responsibility.
 Resnick, who joined the School of Information in 1997, is also Associate Dean for Research and Faculty Affairs at UMSI, professor of information and interim director of Health Informatics at UMSI.
-He received the U-M Distinguished Faculty Achievement Award “for outstanding achievements in the areas of scholarly research or creative endeavors, teaching and mentoring of students and faculty” in 2016.
 He co-authored the book Building Successful Online Communities: Evidence-Based Social Design.
 He earned a bachelor’s degree in mathematics from U-M and completed his doctorate in computer science at the Massachusetts Institute of Technology.

-He earned a bachelor’s degree in computer science from the University of Michigan in 2005, graduating with honors.
+He earned a bachelor’s degrees in computer engineering and computer science from the University of Michigan in 2005, graduating with honors.
 "Own your engineering mindset and have the confidence to apply that approach to a wide array of problems.
 The world needs as many problem solvers as possible.
 It needs us to think about solving problems in a way that can be helpful and beneficial to people across the world."

 He earned both his bachelor’s and master’s degrees in computer science from the Massachusetts Institute of Technology.
 As chief technology officer for the Center for Social Media Responsibility, he is directing projects aimed at ensuring our information ecosystem has a positive impact on society, while identifying, measuring, and mitigating indirect harms of social media and related technologies that impact public discourse such as video and search.